 The Bachelor of Humanities and Arts (BHA) is an intercollege degree that combines the strengths of the Dietrich College of Humanities and Social Sciences (DC) and the College of Fine Arts (CFA).
-BHA students combine their CFA concentration with a concentration in one of the majors or minors offered by Dietrich College, including Psychology, Creative Writing, Decision Science and many more.
+BHA students combine their CFA concentration with a concentration in one of the subject areas offered by Dietrich College, including Psychology, Creative Writing, Decision Science and many more.

 |BHA General Education||111|

 BHA General Education

 The BHA General Education curriculum is a modified version of the DC General Education program.
 In addition, students are required to fulfill BXA-specific courses.

 Students choose their humanities or social/behavioral sciences concentration from any subject area offered in the following DC departments: Economics, English, History, Institute for Politics and Strategy, Interdepartmental Studies, Modern Languages, Philosophy, Psychology, Social and Decision Sciences, Statistics.

 The BHA DC Concentration Declaration Form [pdf] must be submitted by spring mid-semester break of the sophomore year.

 Behavioral Economics, Policy & Organizations [pdf]

 Decision Science [pdf]

 Ethics, History, & Public Policy [pdf]